Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

 but I still need to do the second file punishment and the two videos and then will declare final.
 If you can take a quick glance as the file and confirm I have moved this to where you can see it, it will let me know I made it thru initial submission for this file. v/rMike Craft

+PS.
+Added the file puhishment.py.
+Will work on the videos and submit finals in the next day or two.
+I wanted to 1: give you a look at the code, and 2: make sure I am using git to get the files to you. thanks v/r Mike